huzheng1111/MCWS/README.md

 ## Dataset
 In our paper, we use the data under the `./Data/small_version` directory.
-The `./Data/extended_version` directory contains the unannotated data which will be used to perform semi-supervised or unsupervised learning in the feature.
+The `./Data/extended_version` directory contains the unannotated data which will be used to perform semi-supervised or unsupervised learning in the future.